 Years ago, I read somewhere New York is the most photographed city in the world.
 No wonder about it.
 New York could not be beaten as the undisputed capital of the world in many regards, though is not even capital of its country, the USA.

 The breathtaking City of Arts and Sciences (Ciudad de las Artes y las Ciencias) is the most important tourist sightseeing in Valencia and also the main destination for photographers heading to this lovely Spanish city.
 The City of Arts and Sciences is a large entertainment-based cultural and architectural complex mostly designed by the worldwide famous locally born architect, Santiago Calatrava.

-As a professional photographer organizing photo tours in Barcelona, I must admit I have seen often participant photographers shooting photos of a given visited place (for example, a building or a cityscape) too quickly without checking view angle or composition first.
-This happened to me many times not only with beginner photographers but even with intermediate or advanced ones.
+As a professional photographer organizing photo workshops in Valencia, I must admit I have seen often participant photographers shooting photos of a given visited place (for example, a building or a cityscape) too quickly without checking view angle or composition first.

-Memories of my latest journey down to Andalusia still linger in my mind now I’m back to Barcelona.
+Memories of my latest journey down to Andalusia still linger in my mind now I’m back home.
 The pleasant and sweet scent of orange blossoms, the bright green rolling hills landscape, where even a lonely white cottage becomes a monument, those pretty white washed villages perched spectacularly atop a crag or the western atmosphere sheltered in the spectacular badlands-like Tabernas desert, one of the wildest and driest parts of Europe.

 Looking for the best views of Barcelona?
 Barcelona reserves many scenic viewpoints to shoot images of its beautiful skyline and landmarks.
 Department stores, rooftop bars, monuments or parks, Barcelona is home to many locations that boast some great scenic views of the pretty old town, the beaches or the entire city.